 Can the landlord make me pay land tax?

-Land tax is a type of 'outgoing' expense that a landlord may pass on to their tenant who has a lease covered by the Retail Leases Act 1994 (the Act).
+Land tax is a type of 'outgoing' expense that a lessor may pass on to their lessee who has a lease covered by the Retail Leases Act 1994 (the Act).
 Outgoings are payments in addition to rent.

-A retail tenant and their landlord should negotiate the tenant’s willingness to pay any part of the land tax, and any other liabilities, before the lease is signed.
+A retail lessee and their lessor should negotiate the lessee’s willingness to pay any part of the land tax, and any other liabilities, before the lease is signed.

 The agreed land tax payment and how it is calculated should be detailed in the lease and the lessor’s disclosure statement.

-Retail leases are different from other business leases because the Act limits the landlord’s ability to recover land tax from their tenant.
+Retail leases are different from other business leases because the Act limits the lessor’s ability to recover land tax from their lessee.

 It’s important that you get legal advice if your lease says you are liable for some part of outgoing expenses or statutory charges.